dfinity/motoko/doc/md/canister-maintenance/orthogonal-persistence/enhanced.md

 * Removing object fields.
 * Adding variant fields.
 * Changing `Nat` to `Int`.
-* Supporting hared function parameter contravariance and return type covariance.
+* Supporting shared function parameter contravariance and return type covariance.
 * Any other change according to Motoko's subtyping rule.

-The runtime system checks checks migration compatibility on upgrade, and if not fulfilled, rolls back the upgrade.
+The runtime system checks migration compatibility on upgrade, and if not fulfilled, rolls back the upgrade.
 This compatibility check serves as an additional safety measure on top of the `dfx` warning that can be bypassed by users.

 Any more complex change can be performed with programmatic instruction, see [explicit migration](../upgrades.md#explicit-migration).